Rhea-OS/expressions/expression-js/README.md

 The JS bindings are mostly auto generated but also partially hand-written, there is a chance that source updates to the base engine will break the bindings.
 If this is the case, you may need to rebuild from a clean slate by

 1. Clearing build artifacts on
     * The base engine
     * The bindings
     * The resulting bundle
 2. Rebuild from scratch.

-It is unfortunately not trivially possible to make cargo an npm interact when it comes to the build process.
+It is unfortunately not trivially possible to make cargo and npm interact when it comes to the build process.
 This makes it somewhat difficult to cleanly tie NodeJS imports and wasm artefacts together.
 As a result, `package.json` specifies [subpath imports](https://nodejs.org/api/packages.html#subpath-imports) in order to simplify the linking process.
 Unfortunately, this means that the structure of build artifacts is more-or-less fixed.
-Please ensure that you use the correct build structure during manual buidls.
+Please ensure that you use the correct build structure during manual builds.